ldurback/Metaverse/README.md

 ##Why the whisper channel and p2p network associated with each website?
 The p2p communication channels ensure that data can always be communicated between users of a website without the interference of the server.
 As a simple example, this could be used for users to chat and to announce their locations in the realm.

-##Filtered Mode
-Some of the data flowing through p2p communications will be unsafe for viewing by the user.
-Additionally, the designers of the website may want to stylize data that flows through the p2p network.
-To achieve this, a website only needs to listen to the public p2p messages and then broadcast officiated revisions of the messages.
-This mode can be toggled on the client side.

 ---